-U.S. News has also ranked this University as one of the best for online programs, with its online program in computer science being one of the ones that made the list.
+U.S. News has also ranked this University, with its online program in computer science being one of the ones that made the list.
 This is just one of the many accolades that CTU has earned due to the personalized learning system which enables you to control your work according to your schedule.
 A Fast Track is also available where you can save up to 30% on your tuition fees by passing relevant assessments on the content that you already know.

 At the heart of this Bachelor of Science program is the foundation of computer science practices, theories, and concepts.
 These include system engineering methods, analysis and design of algorithms, and modern operating systems.
 And if you’re keen to specialize in a specific topic, the areas of concentration offered by CTU are software engineering, computer systems security, general computer science, and database systems.
 And, to finish it all off in style, the last quarter of the program sees you putting your newfound skills to the test by applying them in a software development, networking, or computer science scenario.